NamanSatish/namansatish.github.io/_projects/proj_2.md

 This value of $$ k $$ provides an optimal balance where the Gaussian filter retains 50% of its amplitude at the cutoff frequency, ensuring a smooth transition between frequencies.

 Adjusting $$ k $$ has a profound effect on the visual appearance of hybrid images.
-A lower $$ k $$ value results in a sharper cutoff, while a higher $$ k $$ value leads to a smoother blend between the high and low frequency components.
-According to the research paper, it is important to have a good separation between the high and low frequency components to achieve a proper transition in the hybrid image, and they chose a response of 1/2 at the cutoff frequency.
+A lower $$ k $$ value results in a sharper cutoff, while a higher $$ k $$ value leads to a smoother blend between the high and low-frequency components.
+According to the research paper, it is important to have a good separation between the high and low-frequency components to achieve a proper transition in the hybrid image, and they chose a response of 1/2 at the cutoff frequency.

 By experimenting with different values of $$ k $$, as shown in the series of hybrid images generated with varying $$ k $$ values, I could observe the delicate balance between how much detail is retained in the high-pass image versus how much smoothing occurs in the low-pass image.